cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

 ## <a id='bind-service'></a>Bind and Unbind Services ##

 You can bind a service to an application when you deploy it.
 To bind a service to an application that is already deployed, drag the service from the **Services** pane to the **Application Services** pane.
-(See the panes labelled "G" in the screenshot in the [Applications and Services](#apps-services-tab) above.)
+(See the area labelled "G" in the screenshot in the [Applications and Services](#apps-services-tab) above.)

 To unbind a service, right-click the service in the **Application Services** pane, and select **Unbind from Application**.

 ## <a id='view-file'></a>View an Application File ##

 You can view the contents of a file in a deployed application by selecting it the **Remote Systems View**.
-(See the pane labelled "I" and "J" in the screenshot in the [Applications and Services Tab](#overview-tab) above.)
+(See the areas labelled "I" and "J" in the screenshot in the [Applications and Services Tab](#overview-tab) above.)

-1. If the **Remote Systems View** pane is not visible:
+1. If the **Remote Systems View** is not visible:
   * Select the **Applications and Services** tab.
   * In the **Instances** pane, click the **Remote Systems View** link.

-2. On the **Remote Systems View** pane, browse to the application and application file of interest, and double-click the file.
+2. On the **Remote Systems View**, browse to the application and application file of interest, and double-click the file.
 A new tab appears in the editor area with the contents of the selected file.

       <img src="/images/sts/file-contents.png" />